bioteam/minio-irods-gateway/README.md

 ------

 Every day new cloud-native scientific applications are being developed and deployed.
 These applications leverage the cloud's infinite scalability, rapid development & deployment cycles, and reduced costs.
 Cloud computing is becoming ubiquitous across research environments everywhere.
 Naturally, developers are moving from old school POSIX type storage to cloud-based object storage hosted at AWS, Azure and GCP.
-Cloud native developers are beginning to utilize these object storage services combined with cluster-computing/machine learning frameworks like Apache Spark and AWS Athena to extract meaningful information from raw datasets.
+Cloud native developers are beginning to utilize these object storage services combined with cluster-computing / big data tools like Apache Spark, Hive, Presto, and AWS Athena to extract meaningful information from raw datasets.

 Minio provides a cloud-agnostic object storage layer for these applications.
 It creates an abstraction for uniform access to object storage, with support for multiple back end clouds.
 With Minio, a developer doesn't have to choose between cloud specific APIs/SDKs for AWS, Azure, or GCP.
 They can write their application once (targeting `s3://` specifically) and maintain uniform, repeatable deployments across public and private clouds.